 I registered the domain and then launched the new version of M&I in early September, attracting dozens of sign-ups for the new resume editing and mock interview services in a few days.

 A few readers emailed me and asked if they could just buy interview questions and answers in a PDF, but I brushed it off and thought it wouldn’t be worthwhile – it would have been a distraction from everything else I had going on.

 In August into September 2008, I was working almost non-stop; I took breaks maybe once or twice per week, but otherwise I spent about 12-14 hours per day working with clients, creating content, and continuing to market the site.

-Unlike investment banking, where you have plenty of downtime despite the long hours, these 12-14 hours per day all consisted of real work.
+Unlike investment banking hours, which offer plenty of downtime despite their length, these 12-14 hours per day consisted entirely of real work.

 It was exhausting, but effective: September was on track to be the best month yet, and I could see the light at the end of the tunnel with all the progress I was making on BIWS.

 Things were going well, and in less than a year I had gone from no presence online to making a full-time income from the site.

 Wake Me Up When September Ends

 And then on September 15, 2008, Lehman Brothers filed for bankruptcy.

 I mentioned that 3 weeks before all this, I had just registered the domain name “breakingintowallstreet.com,” right?